patluis/PatientMonitor/README.md

 # PatientMonitor
-App for monitering patients (both in hospitals and at home)
+App for monitoring patients (both in hospitals and at home)

 ## Phase 0 Branching Strategy
 I was researching different branch strategies for GitHub and came across one called the Git Flow Branch Strategy.
 I have decided to loosly follow this strategy.
 I have several branches that will all be used for different purposes.